NunoSempere/clarivoyance/list/index.md

 - ★★ Practical relevance of benchmarks 7: How many years between a model achieving 75% on the competition-level problems in the APPS benchmark and PASTA arriving?
 (See here for definition of PASTA: https://www.cold-takes.com/transformative-ai-timelines-part-1-of-4-what-kind-of-ai/).

-- ★★ Practical Relevance of benchmarks 8: How many years between a model achieving the maximum possible score on the MMLU and it being possible to automate 15%25%/35%/50% of ★overall★ labour?
+- ★★ Practical Relevance of benchmarks 8: How many years between a model achieving the maximum possible score on the MMLU and it being possible to automate 15%25%/35%/50% of overall labour?

 - ★★ Practical Relevance of benchmarks 9: How many years between a model achieving the maximum possible score on the MMLU and 15%25%/35%/50% of labour actually being automated.